Surya-Ananth/retromoonlight/README.md

   1. Using this script RetroPie will have a list of games it can display with scraped meta-data from the web.
   2. I've found Steam BPM to be unreliable when used with RetroPie and I wanted something better.
-  3. My additional setting: The default streaming quality is changed from 720p to 1080p.

 ## Minimum Requirements ##
   * Raspberry Pi running Raspian Stretch (or latest RetroPie release)